AnnZh/AnnZh.github.io/index.md

 ## My skills
 * Knowledge of C# (.NET), JavaScript (+ HTML, CSS), PHP, C and Delphi;
 * Understanding of OOP concepts, data structures and algorithms;
-* Have a basic knowledge of MySQL;
+* Basic knowledge of MySQL;
-* Experience with Linux/Windows Operating Systems;
+* Little experience with Linux/Windows Operating Systems;
 * Understanding of Web architecture and principles;
-* Experience of bulding client-server systems;
+* Little experience of bulding client-server systems;
 * B1 level of English.